acids-ircam/flow_synthesizer/README.md

 # Universal audio synthesizer control with normalizing flows

-This repository hosts code and additional results for the paper "Universal audio synthesizer control with normalizing flows".
+This repository hosts code and additional results for the paper [Universal audio synthesizer control with normalizing flows](https://arxiv.org/abs/1907.00971)

 ## Installing the flow synthesizer plugin